articles appear below:

 myrrh?
 (Mark 15:23)

-A. Not "on" the cross but
+"on" the cross but

 before.
 Two soldiers may each have offered a different drink and Jesus